 - Proper supporting documentation is provided, and

-- A memorandum to the record is developed by EPA using the PEA Questionnaire for WIFIA Credit Assistance Projects in Appendix A or Questionnaire for WIFIA Credit Assistance SRF Programs in Appendix B.
+- A memorandum to the record is developed by EPA using the PEA Questionnaire for WIFIA Credit Assistance Projects in Appendix A or Questionnaire for WIFIA Credit Assistance SRF Programs in Appendix B (updated February 2021).

 - National Historic Preservation Act (NHPA)

 Projects must comply with the NHPA, which requires consultation with the appropriate Historic Preservation Office.
-The fundamental responsibility of federal agencies, Section 106 of the NHPA, is to consider the effect of any undertaking on any district, site, building, structure, or object that is included in or eligible for inclusion in the National Register prior to approval of the expenditure.
+The fundamental responsibility of federal agencies under Section 106 of the NHPA is to consider the effect of the undertaking on any district, site, building, structure, or object that is included in or eligible for inclusion in the National Register prior to approval of the expenditure of federal funds.
 For information on the 106 process and how the public can become involved, see A Citizen's Guide to Section 106 Review.

 All projects applying for WIFIA funding must be evaluated for their potential impact on endangered, threatened, proposed endangered, or candidate species and critical habitat.
 WIFIA will make determinations for each species in the project area based on project location and construction/design plans.
 Under Section 7 of the ESA, actions that may affect listed species or their critical habitat must be reviewed through a consultation process between the EPA and either the U.S. Fish and Wildlife Service, which is responsible for terrestrial and freshwater species, or the National Marine Fisheries Service, which is responsible for most marine species.